Edge AI Inference in ISCC Networks: Sensing Accuracy Analysis and Precoding Design: Sensing Accuracy Analysis

 where we define $\Delta {\mu _{l,l',2k - 1}} = {\mu _{l,2k - 1}} - {\mu _{l',2k - 1}},\Delta {\mu _{l,l',2k}} = {\mu _{l,2k}} - {\mu _{l',2k}}$ and $\Delta {d_{l,l',k}} = {\Delta {\mu _{l,l',2k - 1}} + \jmath \Delta {\mu _{l,l',2k}}}$.

 Combing \eqref{eq:11a} and \eqref{eq:11b}, we can derive

-The proof is completed. \end{IEEEproof} From \textbf{Theorem \ref{th:1}}, we can obtain the following insight. \begin{insight}{(Design Guideline)} A larger DG is highly desirable as it directly correlates with higher inference accuracy, thereby enhancing sensing performance.
-Eq. \eqref{eq:9} facilitates the DG-oriented optimization through a dedicated design of the precoding coefficients.
-Consequently, our analysis bridges the gap in current literature by providing an interpretable and theoretically grounded perspective on how precoding shapes the discriminability between different classes. \end{insight}
+The proof is completed. \end{IEEEproof} From \textbf{Theorem \ref{th:1}}, we can obtain the following insight. \begin{insight}{(Design Guideline)} A larger DG is desirable as it directly correlates with higher inference accuracy, thereby enhancing sensing performance.
+Eq. \eqref{eq:9} facilitates DG-oriented optimization via tailored precoding design.
+Consequently, our analysis bridges the gap in current literature by providing an interpretable and theoretically grounded perspective on how precoding shapes discriminability between different classes. \end{insight}